The Geometry of Triangles: The Geonetry of Triangles

-\ The isometry between \(\mathcal{F}\) and a triangle is arbitrary which means it many not be oriented.
-This is what the difficulty lies in.
-We should deal with oriented isometry first to prepare for dealing with non-oriented one.
-A morphism between two continuous families of triangles is just a continuous map over a base space.
+\ We can define a morphism between two continuous families to be a continuous map over the base space.
 Then we associate every space \(X\) with a category consisting of continuous families of triangles over \(X\).
 But be careful here.
 In this category isomorphisms are just homeomorphisms, however, any two triangles are homeomorphic!
-To identify two triangles, we choose the notion of isometries instead of heomorphisms.
-This analysis implies the category we defined is not suitable here.
+In the ordinary case, to identify two triangles, we choose the notion of isometries instead of homeomorphisms.
+This case implies the category we defined above is not true here.
 Actually instead of obtaining a usual category, we try to obtain a groupoid according to our philosophy of identification, which proves to be more convenient.

-\ In this case a morphism \(\mathcal{F}\rightarrow \mathcal{G}\) between two families should induce isometries on fibers and therefore we have defined a groupoid for every \(X\).
-It's the non-oriented view point.
-For the oriented view point, we associate every continuous family of triangles \(\mathcal{F}\rightarrow X\) with a triple \((A,B,C)\) for every fiber \(\mathcal{F}_x\). \(A,\ B,\ C\) should take different values on \(\{1,\ 2,\ 3\}\).
-But note that the values can not be taken arbitrarily and it should satisfy the condition that the induced distance
+\ So that an isomorphism \(\mathcal{F}\rightarrow \mathcal{G}\) between two families should induce isometries on fibers and then we will obtain a groupoid for every \(X\).
+It's the non-oriented viewpoint.
+As for the oriented viewpoint, isomorphisms of oriented families should moreover induce identity maps on those triples of endpoints.
+It's our main idea here and it provides a new way to think about the relation between \(M\) and \(N\).

-is a continuous map where \(d(A_x,B_x)\) come from the distance map \(d:\mathcal{F}\times_X\mathcal{F}\rightarrow \mathbb{R}_{\geq 0}\).
-Actually three distance maps \(d'_{A,B},\ d'_{A,C},\ d'_{B,C}\) all should be continuous.
-This motivates us to require a continuous family of triangles should admit an ordering for all its fibers such that the three distance maps above are continuous.
-Anyway a family of oriented triangles behaves better than a family of non-oriented triangles.

-\ Isomorphisms between two families of oriented triangles should moreover induce identity maps on these triples.
-It's our main idea and it provides a new way to think about the relation between \(M\) and \(N\).
-Any permutation of \(\{A,\ B,\ C\}\) induces an isometry on triangles.
-Since the permutation group of three elements is \(S_3\), then viewing a triangle as a family of triangles over a point space we may consider an action of \(S_3\) on \(M\) and it's not difficult to see the quotient space \(M/S_3\) is just \(N\).
+\ Any permutation of \(\{A,B,C\}\) induces an isometry on triangles.
+Since the permutation group of three elements is \(S_3\), viewing a triangle as a family over the one point space we may consider an action of \(S_3\) on \(M\) and it's not difficult to see the quotient space \(M/S_3\) is just \(N\).

-\ In the following let us consider the discrete case first, which means we does not view families of triangles over \(X\) a category but just a set of isomorphic classes.
+\ In the following let us consider the discrete case first, which means we do not view families of triangles over \(X\) as a category but just a set of isomorphism classes.

 \begin{definition} A \textbf{moduli problem} \(\mathcal{M}\) for topological spaces is a functor \(\mathbf{Top}^{op}\rightarrow \mathbf{Sets}\).
 A topological space \(M\) is called a \textbf{fine moduli spce} for \(\mathcal{M}\) if there is a natural isomorphism \(\mathcal{M}\xrightarrow{\sim}\mathrm{Hom}_{\mathbf{Top}}(-,M)\). \end{definition}